ivangfr/springboot-react-keycloak/README.md

   }
   ```

 - Getting the list of movies.
-This endpoint does not requires access token
+This endpoint does not requires access token:
   ```
   curl -i http://localhost:9080/api/movies
   ```

-  It should return
+  It should return:
   ```
   HTTP/1.1 200
   [